OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Peripherals/uart1.md

                                 # waits for input data
 ```

-This command will wait for and print any data received to the Omega until you exit the program (`Ctrl-C`).
+This command will wait for and print any data received by the Omega until you exit the program (`Ctrl-C`).

 #### Send and Print Received Data